 - When can I appeal?

-Your fully completed FSAC Appeal Form, along with all supporting evidence, must be sent to Academic Affairs (appeals@qub.ac.uk) within ten working days of the date of the University deadline for publication of results.
+Your fully completed FSAC Appeal Form, along with all supporting evidence, must be sent to Academic Affairs (appeals@qub.ac.uk) by the specified deadline.

 - What if I miss the appeal deadline?